abhi-yo/abhi-yo/README.md

-# Hi there! 👋 I'm Akshat,
+# Hello there, I am Akshat!
 a pre-final year CSE undergrad a passionate problem solver and software enthusiast. </b>

 I've solved 100+ coding questions on <a href="https://leetcode.com/akshat-yo/">LeetCode</a> and enjoy tackling challenging problems.